Best garage sale pricing tips 2021

-One of the hardest decisions you will have to make is what garage sale prices to put on your items.
+One of the hardest decisions you will have to make in 2021 is what garage sale prices to put on your items.
+These garage sale pricing tips will make it easy.

 Don't forget that to make as much money as you can from your garage sale, you have to sell your stuff so price to sell but not to give away.